by-student-2017/skprogs-v.0.2.1/README.rst

 The reproduction of the electronic structure is not so bad in both cases where the volume is increased or decreased.

-Figure 7 shows that as the volume increases, the unnecessary band at point H moves farther away from the Fermi level.
+Figure 7 shows that as the volume increases, the unnecessary band at the M point moves farther away from the Fermi level.
 This result shows that our parameters can be used over long distances without any problems.

 On the other hand, when the volume is reduced, it can be seen that an unoccupied level band at the M point also exists in the valence band.
 This result suggests that it is necessary to always check the electronic structure under conditions where the distance between atoms is shortened (e.g. ultra-high pressure) or when bonding with elements with small covalent radius.